jjkallas/alienMaze/README.md

-# alienMaze
-# galactic maze creating
+# Galactic maze creating... with brain problems.
 ![alt text](/spaceMonster.png)

+FOR BIGGER OR SMALLER MAZE:
-Change the rowSize variable or size() parameters in the setup function!
+ change the global rowSize variable or size() parameters in the setup function.

 note: chest image is not used currently.